 Private open areas and courtyards assume a determining role in the spatial organization of the traditional residential architecture of Cappadocia.
 Sometimes the houses with courtyard have two or three courtyards.
-The private open areas are called Hayat (life).
-Besides daily life and production activities, they are multi-purpose spaces that provide the opportunity for the social interaction of women.
-The production of molasses, which is one of the important cultural practices unique to the region, is made in the courtyards with the collective labor method at many rural settlements in the region from among the different foods made during the summer in preparation for winter.
+The private open areas are called Hayat, are multipurpose spaces that provide the opportunity for